oracle/learning-library/oci-library/oci-hol/oci-hpc/openfoam/openfoam-hpc/openfoam-hpc.md

 2. Go to Menu -> Marketplace -> Applications
   ![](./images/02-Marketplace.png)

-3. In the searchbox type "cfd"
+3. In the searchbox, type "cfd"
   ![](./images/03-Search_marketplace.png)

 4. Click on the Image, select it and then Click on "Launch Stack" button.
 Check that you are in the right compartment.